-The terms bag of mystery and mystery bag are colloquially used to mean sausage and saveloy.
-John S. Farmer explained why in Slang and its Analogues Past and Present (1890):
+The colloquial terms bag of mystery and mystery bag denote a sausage, a saveloy.
+The British lexicographer John Stephen Farmer (1854-1916) gave the following explanations in Slang and its Analogues Past and Present ([London]: Printed for subscribers only, 1890):

 Bags of mystery (common).—Sausages and saveloys are so called—from the often mysterious character of their compounds.
 Presumably composed of minced ‘meat,’ but so highly flavoured and seasoned that no man can tell whereof they are made.

-The earliest occurrence that I have found is from the column Police Intelligence in The Morning Chronicle (London) of 30th March 1857:
+The earliest occurrence that I have found is from Police Intelligence, published in The Morning Chronicle (London, England) of 30th March 1857:

 Unwholesome Food—“Bags of Mystery” alias “Sausages.”—John Pallett, butcher and sausage-maker, of No. 23, Chapel-street, Somers-town, was placed at the bar before Mr. Corrie, charged by James Newman, sanitary inspector of nuisances to the parish of St. Pancras, with exposing for sale unwholesome meat unfit for human food, which subjected him to heavy penalties under the Nuisance Removal Act, 18th and 19th Victoria, chap.
 21.

 Mr. Newman having been sworn, said that on Saturday morning he was passing by the defendant’s house, where he found thirteen quarters of veal, which were quite unwholesome and perfectly unfit for human food.
 The defendant, it appeared, put the meat into his cart, and brought it to this court, where it was deposited in the station-house yard.

 In answer to Mr. Corrie, the witness said “the meat stinks.”

 Mr. Corrie said that this seemed to be a wholesale proceeding on the part of the defendant, and asked him what he had to say to the charge?